danielwu68/amazon-echo-dot-aux-speaker-switch/README.md

 ![](images/AutoIntSpkSwitch-wiring.png)
 ![](images/AutoIntSpkSwitch-prototype.JPG)

+## Auto switch circuit version 2:
 The circuit can also be implemented with a simple NOT-gate using an NPN transistor instead of a hex inverter.
-It is certainly cheaper and more compact with a transistor.
+It is cheaper and more compact using a transistor then the hex inverter.
+There are a lot of resources discuss in detail on how a NOT-gate work.
+I am not repeating it here.

 ![](images/AutoIntSpkSwitch-v2-schematic.png)

+Here, a 2N2222 NPN transistor is used.
+The emittor of the transistor leg is connected to the pin 1 of the photocoupler PCC817; the collector is connected to the pin 2.
+The base of the transistor is connected to the output of the first photocoupler - pin 3.
+I used a current limiting resistor to 1K Ohm in between the Vcc and collector of the transistor.
+I used another 1K Ohm resistor from the output pin of the first photocoupler to the base of the transistor.

+When the stereo's input indicator LED is on, the output of the first photocoupler on pin 3 will be high.
+It will make the resistance between the collector and the emittor of the transistor much lower than the second photocoupler.
+The current will go through transistor instead of the photocoupler thus opens the Echo Dot's detector circuit.
+The sound will come out from the stereo speakers.

+When the stereo's input indicator LED is off, the resistance of the transistor become much higher than the second photocoupler.
+The current will instead flow through the second photocoupler which effectively closing the detector circuit.
+The sound will then come out from Echo Dot's internal speaker.

 ![](images/AutoIntSpkSwitch-v2-wiring.png)
 ![](images/AutoIntSpkSwitch-v2.JPG)